What is a food allergy?

 Food allergies are most common in people who are atopic, meaning they have an inherited tendency to have allergic conditions.
 These people are more likely to have asthma, various allergies, and a skin condition called atopic dermatitis.
 Asthma can make the reaction to a food more severe.

-If you are highly sensitive to a particular food, you may have an allergic reaction by simply being near where the food was prepared or served.
+If you are highly sensitive to a particular food, you may have an allergic reaction by simply being near where the food was prepared or served; however, direct ingestion of an allergy-causing food poses the greatest risk for most people with food allergies.

 Many people, but not all people, are allergic to foods that are similar or somehow related.
 This is called cross-reactivity.
-For example, if you are allergic to shrimp, you may also be allergic to other shellfish, like crab or lobster.
-If you are allergic to peanuts, you may be allergic to other members of the legume family, such as peas and beans.
+For example, if you are allergic to shrimp, you may also be allergic to other crustaceans, like crab or lobster.
 You don't need to stop eating a cross-reactive food if you show no signs of an allergic reaction to it.

 Oral allergy syndrome is a type of cross-reactivity.
 With this syndrome, people who have pollen allergies (such as a grass allergy) may develop itching, redness, and swelling of the lips and mouth when they eat fruits or vegetables that contain a protein that reacts with the pollen.
 These symptoms usually resolve quickly and do not involve other parts of the body.